Starburst Galaxy

 Use a MongoDB catalog to configure access to a MongoDB or MongoDB Atlas data platform.

-Follow these steps to begin creating a catalog for MongoDB:
+Follow these steps to create a catalog for MongoDB:

 Select a data source